darianrosebrook/portfolio/_posts/articles/2017-04-03-questions.md

 ### Every medium has it’s limitations.

-A colleague had mentioned that “*if you don’t understand the constraints of your medium then you wont design effectively for it.*” This is why a lot of teachers in college will have you make your portfolio out of the materials in the shop.
+A colleague had mentioned that “[if you don’t understand the constraints of your medium then you wont design effectively for it](http://twitter.com/sarah_federman)*.*” This is why a lot of teachers in college will have you make your portfolio out of the materials in the shop.

 When designers were working on typefaces for print, they had to work with wood, metal, the ink and paper of their time.
 Things weren’t as easy as creating